Parameterized Algorithms for Kidney Exchange: Introduction

-Krivelevich et al. and Abraham et al. showed that the basic kidney exchange problem along with its various incarnations are \NPH~\cite{krivelevich2007approximation,AbrahamBS07}.
-Krivelevich et al. and Jia et al. developed approximation algorithms for the kidney exchange problem by exploiting interesting connection with the set packing problem~\cite{krivelevich2007approximation,jia2017efficient}.
-Practical heuristics and integer linear programming based algorithms haven been extensively explored for the kidney exchange problem~\cite{manlove2015paired,dickerson2016position,glorie2014kidney,li2014egalitarian,biro2009maximum,klimentova2014new}.
-Dickerson et al. introduced the notion of ``vertex type" and showed its usefulness as a graph parameter in real-world kidney exchange instances.
-Two vertices is said to have the same vertex type if their neighbourhoods are the same.
+Dickerson et al.~\cite{dickerson2016position} introduced the notion of ``vertex type" and showed its usefulness as a graph parameter in real-world instances of a kidney exchange program.
+Two vertices are said to have the same vertex type if their neighbourhoods are the same.

 The closest predecessor of our work is by Xiao and Wang~\cite{xiao2018exact}.
 They proposed an exact algorithm with running time $\OO(2^n n^3)$ where $n$ is the number of vertices in the underlying graph.
-They also presented a fixed parameter tractable algorithm for the kidney exchange problem parameterized by the number of vertex types if we do not have any restriction on the length of cycles and chains.
-Lin et al.~\cite{lin2019randomized} studied the version of the kidney exchange problem which allows only cycles and developed a randomized parameterized algorithm with respect to the parameter being (number of patients receiving a kidney, maximum allowed length of any cycle).
+They also presented a fixed parameter tractable algorithm for the \KE problem parameterized by the number of vertex types if we do not have any restriction on the length of cycles and chains.
+Lin et al.~\cite{lin2019randomized} studied the version of the \KE problem which allows only cycles and developed a randomized parameterized algorithm with respect to the parameter being the number of patients receiving a kidney and the maximum allowed length of any cycle, combined.